 Looking for things to do in Winston-Salem outside this fun hotel?
 You’re within a short walk or bike ride (check lobby for loaner availability) from the Downtown Arts District and tons of cool restaurants.
 Winston-Salem represents well in the Triad’s and North Carolina’s beer scene and I’d recommend a trip to at least Foothills Brewing and Small Batch Beer Co.
 Take a minute to relax more and visit Reynolda Village, a beautiful historic home and garden designed by Katharine and RJ Reynolds.
 Spend time at Old Salem and go back to early America.
 There, you can also learn about Moravians and their relationship with the area, too.

 Our Thoughts and Yours, Too!

 We’re smitten by The Cardinal Hotel’s homey interior, wonderful service, and delicious creations coming out of the Katharine.
 Hopefully, you can visit the Empire State Building’s father and witness exactly what we experienced.

-Have you ever spent time The Cardinal Hotel?
+Have you ever spent time at The Cardinal Hotel?
 How about Winston-Salem?
 If not, what’s the first thing you’d like to do here?
 We’d love to read your answer in the comments section below!